 - The right Internet searches will most surely bring up examples.
 Even if you don’t find good examples, you can work to make something better.

 - Certainly, there’s a distinction between using other’s works for inspiration and outright plagiarism.
 Who do you gain inspiration from and who are you are trying to emulate?
 Look at their greatest works and strive for that kind of quality.
 Maybe it won’t come this time, but keep looking for great examples to keep those creative juices flowing.

 Is My Work Something for Which I am Proud- That I Would Proudly Show to a large Global Audience?
 No?
 Why?

 - Let it go, hand it in, and take your lumps.
 The greatest successes are preceded by failures.
 Certainly, we try to avoid failures, but what can we do?
 We pick ourselves up and keep going, and learn from it.

 - In a situation like this (or any other, for that matter), the absolute worst thing you can do is lay blame.
 Part of effective collaboration is in mastering accountability and self-management.
 Your teammates aren't there to hold your hand or do your work for you.
 If it’s important to you, you will lead and learn how to bring out the best in your team.
 It all comes down to this: when your team-mate drops the ball, do you stand there and chastise them, or do you help them back up and keep going together?

 One Step at a Time

 We must always strive to achieve a “Yes” answer for each of these self-assessment questions.
 That said, remain aware of the fine balance between perfectionism and OCD.
-You know those great artistic works that inspire millions?
+Do you know those great artistic works that inspire millions?
 We don’t see the countless failures that got them there.